evamh/Card-Match-Game/README.md

 The main logic of the game is in ofApp.
 The code here sets up the variables for the game, including the various text fonts, the font colours and background colour, boolean values that are used to decide at which stage the game is at, and helper functions.
 All of the text is drawn to the screen using ofTrueTypeFont objects.

+At the start of the game, the function **setupGame()** is called which sets up a game instance.
+This function resets any variables (like the cards array, the number of tries, the start time) and initialises new instances of Card based on a random fruit and location.
+Each card is pushed into a cards vector array to keep track of all of them.
+The number of cards instantiated depends on the difficulty level that the user chose.

 The game is composed of three screens:
 1. **Start** - provides the instructions for the game and allows the user to choose the difficulty level
 2. **Game** - the main game screen where the user can play the game
 3. **Game Over** - the screen shown once the user has matched all the cards.
 By pressing the space bar the user can go back to the Start screen and play again.

+A variable 'screen' keeps track of which screen is currently being drawn.

 ### Start
 This is the first screen the user sees, and it provides instructions on how to begin the game.
 The user has to choose a difficulty level using the keyboard ('e' for easy, 'm' for medium and 'h' for hard).
 The difficulty level sets the total number of cards that the user has to match together: